 Table 4 below shows that in the first stage, the community-level program enrollment rate significantly predicts household-level program participation at the 1% significance level.
-This holds not only for the full sample but also for the two subsamples grouped by households' initial credit constraint statuses.
-Initially-credit-constrained households were relatively less responsive to higher community-level program enrollment rates possibly because part of security improvement processes, such as registration, were not free and thereby slightly discouraged their participation.
-Nevertheless, the strong instrument provides statistical power for identifying the impacts of security improvement programs on land-attached capital and rented-out land as well as hired labor in the second stage.
+Although not reported here, this holds not only for the full sample but also for the two subsamples grouped by households' initial credit constraint statuses.49 The strong instrument provides statistical power for identifying the impacts of security improvement programs on land-attached capital and rented-out land as well as hired labor in the second stage.

-&lt;sup>46Figure A.1 in Appendix E shows that the data matches the theory broadly well, e.g., households that had invested in land-attached capital or rented out land are among those who had large land endowments.
-Households that had hired labor are also among those who had large land endowments.
+48Figure A.1 in Appendix E shows that the data matches the theory broadly well, e.g., households that had invested in land-attached capital or rented out land are among those who had large land endowments.
+Households that had long-term hired labor are also among those who had large land endowments.

-Table 4: The Resource Allocation Impacts of Security Improvement Programs.
+Table 4: The Average Impacts of Security Improvement Programs.

-First Stage a Second Stage $^a$
+First Stage ^a Second Stage ^{a}

-program land-attached rented-out hired
+program land-attached rented-out long-term

-enrolled capital land labor
+enrolled capital land hired labor

-(0/1) (1,000 córdoba) (manzana) (day)
+(0/1) (1,000 córdoba)) (manzana) (month)

-Full sample: all households (1004)

-program enrolled 38.6 29.3 -22.1
+program enrolled 38.6 29.3 1.5

-(household level) $[17.1]^b$ $[33.1]^b$ $[112.3]^b$
+(household-level) $[17.1]^b$ $[33.1]^b$ $[9.7]^{b}$

 program enrollment rate 0.94

 (community-level) $[0.13]^b$

-Subsample: initially-credit-constrained hou seholds (428)

-program enrolled 8.6 66.9 -185.7

-(household-level) [17.7] [27.1] [243.6]

-program enrollment rate 0.71

-(community-level) [0.18]

-Subsample: initially-credit-unconstrained h ouseholds (576)

-program enrolled 54.7 11.9 59.8

-(household-level) [26.4] [47.8] [127.2]

-program enrollment rate 1.14

-(community-level) [0.19]

-Controls for all the regressions above

-community confounding linear trends $^c$ YES YES YES YES
+community confounding linear trends ^{c} YES YES YES YES

 household fixed effects YES YES YES YES

 department-survey round fixed effects YES YES YES YES

 rural business development $project^d$ YES YES YES YES

+No. of households 1004 1004 1004 1004

+No. of communities 56 56 56 56